zanshin/dotfiles/README.markdown

 This repository holds my configuration files so that I can clone them to other machines easily.

-Installation:
+##Installation:

     git clone git://github.com/zan5hin/dotfiles.git ~/.dotfiles

+## Vim
-Create the following symlinks:
+For Vim configuration and use, create the following symlinks:

     ln -s ~/.dotfiles/vimrc ~/.vimrc
     ln -s ~/.dotfiles/vim ~/.vim